nixworks/public/news/2008/09/12/README.md

 _Context: Kim Jong-il_

 ### [ The Constitutional Court of Spain rules that the Government of the Basque Country could not call a planned referendum on working towards self-determination as only the Government of Spain could call such a vote; the Basque Government said it would appeal to the European Court of Human Rights. ](/news/2008/09/12/the-constitutional-court-of-spain-rules-that-the-government-of-the-basque-country-could-not-call-a-planned-referendum-on-working-towards-se.md)
-_Context: Basque, Constitutional Court of Spain, European Court of Human Rights, national government, planned referendum, self-determination_
+_Context: Basque, Constitutional Court of Spain, European Court of Human Rights, Madrid, planned referendum, self-determination_

 ## [Previous Day...](/news/2008/09/11/index.md)